Hello Dummy!

 Hello Dummy! is a comedy album released by American comedian Don Rickles.
 It was recorded at the Sahara Hotel and Casino in Las Vegas, Nevada, and released in 1968.
-It peaked at No. 54 on the Billboard 200 music chart.
-The album consists of one track that runs for its entire duration.
+It peaked at No. 54 on the Billboard Top LPs music chart.
+In 2025, the album was chosen for preservation in the National Recording Registry for being "culturally, historically, or aesthetically significant" by the Library of Congress.

 Reception

-In a retrospective review, Jason Ankeny of Allmusic rated Hello Dummy! four out of a possible five stars.
-He explained that Rickles "steadfastly remains a true equal-opportunity offender, spitting out insults with the speed and force of a rivet gun and without regard to gender, race, creed, or sexuality" and that "Hello Dummy! captures Don Rickles at the peak of his vicious powers".
+In a retrospective review, Jason Ankeny of AllMusic rated Hello Dummy! explained that Rickles "steadfastly remains a true equal-opportunity offender, spitting out insults with the speed and force of a rivet gun and without regard to gender, race, creed, or sexuality" and that "Hello Dummy! captures Don Rickles at the peak of his vicious powers".
 He concluded: "While certainly never a comedic revolutionary on par with Lenny Bruce, Rickles somehow transcends political correctness so completely that he whips the crowd into a communal fervor worthy of a preacher."